 Here’s a map with all the routes, which is quite cluttered, as you can see:

-Two of the world’s three longest flights have been launched last year, which raises the question of what other record-breaking flights might be on the horizon.
+Two of the world’s three longest flights were launched in 2018, which raises the question of what other record-breaking flights might be on the horizon.

-- In 2016, Emirates was supposed to launch nonstop flights from Dubai to Panama City (8,588 miles), though they postponed the route; recently it was claimed that this route is still in the works, though personally I wouldn’t be holding my breath
+- In 2016, Emirates was supposed to launch nonstop flights from Dubai to Panama City (8,588 miles), though they postponed the route; it has been claimed several times that the route is still under consideration, though I wouldn’t count on it

 It’s especially encouraging how many of the longest flights have been added in the past few years.
 Unfortunately at this point there’s not much else in the pipeline with current plane technology.